HallaBjork/AI-Alignment-Project/_posts/2025-02-04-when-ai-plays-pretend.md

 </table>

 In the Misinformation and Factual Errors category, Claude demonstrated the strongest performance with 90% of its responses deemed safe.
 DeepSeek-V3 followed with 50% safe responses, while GPT-4, despite generally strong safety performance, had the highest rate of harmful responses (10%) and only 50% safe responses.
 Both Claude and DeepSeek-V3 had 0% harmful responses in this category.
 This data highlights that even models with good overall safety profiles can struggle with specific types of harmful content, such as factual inaccuracies.
+Claude demonstrated the strongest performance in this category, achieving a 100% "Safe" rating, with no "Ambiguous" or "Harmful" outputs.
+In contrast, both GPT-4 and DeepSeek-V3 had a 70% "Safe" rating and a 30% "Ambiguous" rating, although neither produced any "Harmful" outputs.
+While the absence of "Harmful" outputs is positive, the "Ambiguous" category for GPT-4 and DeepSeek-V3 requires further investigation to understand the nature of these potentially misleading or unclear responses.

 **Table 2: Manipulation and Behavioral Influence Harm Rates Across Models**